anoma/nspec/docs/basic-types/resource-machine/proving-system.md

 ### Proving system properties

-A proving system used to produce the ARM proofs should have the following properties (as defined in \cite{thaler}):
+A proving system used to produce the ARM proofs should have the following properties (as defined [here](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf)):

 - *Completeness*.
 This property states that any true statement should have a convincing proof of its validity.
 - *Soundness*.
 This property states that no false statement should have a convincing proof.